India successfully test-fires Agni-5 missile having range of 5,000 km | Technology

 - India

-In a major boost to its military might, India on Wednesday successfully test-fired surface-to-surface strategic missile Agni-5 that can strike targets at ranges up to 5,000 km with a very high degree of accuracy, officials said.
-The test-firing of the nuclear-capable missile was carried out around 7:50 PM from APJ Abdul Kalam Island in Odisha, they said.
+In a major boost to its military might in the midst of the eastern Ladakh row, India on Wednesday successfully test-fired surface-to-surface strategic missile Agni-5 that can strike targets at ranges up to 5,000 km with a very high degree of accuracy.

+The test-firing of the nuclear-capable missile was carried out around 7:50 pm from the APJ Abdul Kalam Island in Odisha, officials said.

-The work on the Agni 5 intercontinental ballistic missile project was started over a decade ago.
+The work on the Agni 5 intercontinental ballistic missile project was started over a decade ago and the missile was tested seven times before.

 People familiar with the development said it was the first user trial of the missile which can bring the northernmost part of China under its striking range.